 2012. “’From the American People’: Sketches of the U.S. National Security State in Palestine.”
 Jadaliyya, 18 September.

-Association of American Geographers, American Studies Association, Middle East Studies Association, American Anthropological Association
+Association of American Geographers, Middle East Studies Association, American Studies Association